 B) How you wish to configure your corners (if applicable).
-See No. 2, page 14 for configuration of any corners in your design and ways to treat your corners.
+See No. 2.
+Configuration of any corners in your design for ways to treat your corners.

 The following illustrations demonstrate how the hardware can be used on a single corner post.
 Not all combinations are shown here.
 If the hardware and cable run all the way through the post in one direction, you will need to use a hanger bolt end or hardware that is mounted to a lag eye for the perpendicular direction, as shown in the first four illustrations that follow.